gkovacs/gkovacs.github.com/index.markdown

 And if you're one of those people really into social networking and your Pokemon gotta-catch-em-all mentality requires you to add someone new to your gargantuan collection of friends, I have a [Google Plus](https://plus.google.com/115256740026582893742), [Facebook](http://www.facebook.com/gkovacs), and [LinkedIn](http://www.linkedin.com/pub/geza-kovacs/10/189/1).

 ### FAQ

-Q: Why does this website look so plain?

-A: Because I cranked it out in 10 minutes using Markdown.

 Q: How do I pronounce your name?